 I am now working on a new book project, Unsettled: Refugee Camps and the Making of Multicultural Britain, which is forthcoming from Oxford University Press.
 This project explores the creation of refugee and resettlement camps in Britain over the course of the 20th century.
 Through an examination of these camps – their material culture, their complex interaction with tens of thousands of British volunteers, and the rich oral and archival history of their residents – I hope to understand more fully the dynamics of how Britons understood their changing role in the world.
 Taken together, these camps illuminate the fragility of welfare, its imperial inheritances, and its uneven relationship to international and global transformations.
 This project is supported by a fellowship from the National Endowment for the Humanities.

-I have also published articles on tattooing in British Burma, the production of pigment and paint in British India, and interracial murder in South Asia, and radio in decolonizing Africa.
+I have also published articles on archives and decolonization, tattooing in British Burma, the production of pigment and paint in British India, and interracial murder in South Asia, and radio in decolonizing Africa.
 These themes and locales have all found their way into my course offerings.
 As a scholar and a teacher, I have approached the study of Europe through transnational circuits of culture and politics that extend from London to Lagos.
 My courses on European and transnational history speak to my evolving interests in the rise and collapse of empires, and the sources that historians use to interpret these phenomena.
-I routinely teach courses on twentieth-century European history and film, including a course on postwar history and film.

 At the graduate level, I offer courses on British and imperial history, comparative colonialisms, comparative gender history, the history of social science, and the history of archives.
-I am also currently teaching our department’s introductory core course for all incoming graduate students, “Perspectives on History.”
+I have also taught our department’s introductory core course for all incoming graduate students, “Perspectives on History.”
 I have recently served as Director of Graduate Studies in the Department of History, and am currently on the Editorial Board of the Journal of British Studies.

 The Afterlife of Empire (Berkeley: University of California Press, 2012).